MySQL Database Hosting: Service Guide

 - Maintaining security and validity of data and access control for users and applications accessing the data.

 - Providing application administration and end users customer support.

 - Request Hosting Services (new customers): Units must go through an onboarding process in order to use the service.
 To get started, the local IT or business unit director should contact the Service Owner for Hosting Services.

-- Request Hosting Support (existing customers): Existing customers can reach database support by contacting Technology Help.
-A ticket will be opened with the appropriate support team.
+- Request Hosting Support (existing customers): Existing customers can reach database support via the Database Support Request form.